The University of Waikato

 The Māori student and staff communities on campus are vibrant and welcoming, and there are many University programmes and activities dedicated to Māori student achievement and success.
 And while the University of Waikato has renowned strength in the teaching and research of te reo Māori and tikanga Māori, our Māori expertise can also be found across the various disciplines including Māori psychology, education, law, social sciences and computer science.

-In the last two years a group of senior staff has completed a review of the University's entire curriculum to ensure that teaching continues to be timely and relevant to changes in student, employer and societal needs.
+In the last two years the University has been implementing a new curriculum, which was reviewed and revitalised to ensure that teaching continues to be relevant to student, employer and societal needs.
 As a result, new work-integrated learning programmes and compulsory work experience have been introduced to all undergraduate degrees.

 The University of Waikato, Tauranga